Sir-Vher-24/My-Refocus-Assignment/README.md

 My goal is to finish this web developing course and to have a part time job as web developer.

-I want to be a web developer to earn more, develop a web page using the skills that I will gain.
+I want to be a web developer to earn more money, develop a web page using the skills that I will gain.